codenet/col733-cloud/compute-rdd.md

 The design is quite similar to MapReduce.
-Spark supports more database-like operators, such as `join` and `groupBy`, and especially wins on iterative computations since MapReduce had to go to disk after every iteration.
+Spark supports more database-like operators, such as `join` and `groupBy`, and especially wins on iterative computations since MapReduce had to go to cluster file system after every iteration.